Declan-Reid/Projects/README.md

 # Circuitry in game
 A realistic 3D (possibly VR) game, that includes the ability to make life like circuits, giving the player a shop that sells breadboards, motherboards, components, motors, lights, wires, etc...

+# Procedurally generating platformer
+Rather than a forever generating level, it forever generates levels (plural).

+# Personal Movie Rating System
+Retrieves movie data from imdb, allows me to rate how good it was on a scale, in different categories, and whether or not I would watch it again.